IrisBroadcast/ccm/README.md

 but downloaded by scripts.
 These libraries have their own copyright and licenses.

-The IRIS CCM - Codec Call Monitor
+The Application
 =================================
-CCM is a platform for administration and management of an ACIP-compliant SIP infrastructure for live radio broadcast.
+CCM is a platform for administration and management of an ACIP-compliant SIP codec infrastructure for live radio broadcast.

 Architecture
 ------------